albankora/godless-template/README.md

 # godless
-Multi-cloud environment for building and deploying Golang Serverless functions using docker and terraform
+Build and deploy Golang serverless functions for aws and gcp using docker and terraform